JohnCoene/waiter/docs/waiter.md

 shinyApp(ui, server)
 ```

 This makes it lighter for the browser to load.
+If you do not want the instructions to print to the console you can set the `WAITER_PRINT` option to `FALSE`.